malinali-app/bibliophone/README.md

-__Bibliophone__ users can record audio, store it in azure cloud and interact with it.
+- __Bibliophone__ users can record audio, store it in azure cloud and interact with it.
-One could use it to build an vocal lingustic corpus One could also trigger a transcription model and display the output in the app like below :
+- Beyond building vocal corpus, it can be tailored to any AI API to display the output in the app, e.g. for transcription below :

 ![](bibliophone.png)